 - You MUST register each year as a Ph.D.
 Student using this code: Graduate Studies 8020

 In ALL years you MUST register in Graduate Studies 8020 indicating that you are a student in the Ph.D. program.

 (exam must be taken within the first Academic Year)

-- Normally, this examination must take place within 12 months of initial registration in the Ph.D. program.
+- Normally, this examination must take place within 12 months (one academic year) of initial registration in the Ph.D. program.

-- Department regulations stipulate that ECE students must successfully complete their candidacy examination by the end of his/her first 12 months in the Ph.D. program, failing this, the student can be asked to withdraw from the program.
+- Students must successfully complete their candidacy examination by the end of his/her first 12 months in the Ph.D. program, failing this, the student will be asked to withdraw from the program.